-- In addition to allowing for efficient private markets, to what extent can the municipality actively promote or incentivize certain economic development actions? - How could the community continue to leverage, and expand its assets to support and promote economic development? - How can the community's economic development strategies complement assets that exist within the community and in neighboring communities? - How can the municipality enhance economic opportunities? - Who can the municipality partner with to create a competitive economic climate? - What can the municipality implement to spur economic growth in targeted areas? - What types of redevelopment, and in what locations, will be necessary to achieve the economic vision for the community?
-How can the municipality assist in making redevelopment happen? - Does the existing zoning ordinance and map need to be amended to accommodate the desired types and patterns of economic activity?

-- Do any new ordinances or regulations need to be enacted in order to ensure that new growth happens in a manner desired by the community?
+- In addition to allowing for efficient private markets, to what extent can the municipality actively promote or incentivize certain economic development actions? - How could the community continue to leverage, and expand its assets to support and promote economic development? - How can the community's economic development strategies complement assets that exist within the community and in neighboring communities? - How can the municipality enhance economic opportunities? - Who can the municipality partner with to create a competitive economic climate? - What can the municipality implement to spur economic growth in targeted areas? - What investments in the freight network will ensure continuous movements of goods to support local and regional markets for businesses? - What types of redevelopment, and in what locations, will be necessary to achieve the economic vision for the community?
+How can the municipality assist in making redevelopment happen? - Does the existing zoning ordinance and map need to be amended to accommodate the desired types and patterns of economic activity? - Do any new ordinances or regulations need to be enacted in order to ensure that new growth happens in a manner desired by the community?
 Do any existing ordinances or regulations need to be updated? - Are the current permitting processes (building permits, fire safety, etc.) timely, predictable, and coordinated?